pulumi/docs/pulumi-hugo/themes/default/content/docs/intro/insights/import.md

 $ pulumi plugin install resource aws-native # install the latest version
 ```

-Once you have your environemnt configured with AWS credentials, run the following to get started:
+Once you have your environment configured with AWS credentials, run the following to get started:

 ```console
 $ git clone https://github.com/pulumi/pulumi-cloud-import.git # cd into the cloned repo